 - Abstract Traits – Students brainstorm what else they know based on society, cultural traditions, commercials, etc. This category can also contain things they can’t see, but that they know to be true anyway.

 - The Symbol – They make a connection between these traits and consider what “idea” may be shouldered by this object in the text.
 Obviously, they are infusing the Tootsie Roll Pop® with symbolism, but when we return to Poe, they will consider the tone and mood of the text before drawing these conclusions.

 This introduction to symbolism was such a hit!
-We ended up watching the old Tootsie Roll Pop® commercials because some of my students hadn’t seen them, and it was a great introduction to “cultural baggage”.
+We ended up watching the old Tootsie Roll Pop® commercials because some of my students hadn’t seen them.
+It was a great introduction to “cultural baggage”.
 I immediately connected this to “Masque of the Red Death”, and references that Poe’s audience would have easily understood.

 Also, can I just say that listening to 9th graders invent symbolism is pretty awesome?
 Clearly, Tootsie Roll Pops represent people who look good on the outside but are a glob of grossness on the inside.
 Also, they represent life’s challenges and a wonderful reward after hard work.

 After this introduction, we went through a PowerPoint about Symbolism and Allegory, and worked more on a general symbolism inventory.
 Huge success!

 What’s your favorite way of teaching symbolism?
 What’s your favorite candy to teach with?
 Please let me know in comments below – I love hearing from you!
 And if you use this Tootsie Pop lesson, let me know how your students responded.
 Comment on this post or reach out on IG @nouvelle_ela 🙂